Las Vegas Chapter 13 Bankruptcy Lawyers

 If there are any other documents that are relevant to your assets, debts, or income, be sure to collect it.

-At Hurtik Law & Associates, we handle both Chapter 7 and Chapter 13 bankruptcy.
-If you are seeking relief from your debt, our experienced bankruptcy lawyers in Las Vegas can help you determine which Chapter are eligible for and then help you navigate the entire process.
+At Hurtik Law & Associates, our legal team handles both Chapter 7 and Chapter 13 bankruptcy.
+If you are seeking relief from your debt, our experienced Chapter 13 lawyers in Las Vegas can help you determine which Chapter are eligible for and then help you navigate the entire process.